Cycling China – Bicycle Touring Across [Itineraries and Tips]

 Getting Out of China by Ferry

 There are several ferry connections from China to South Korea, Japan, and Taiwan.
-Ferries are very good and mostly bike-friendly, a great option to proceed further on your bike trip in Asia.
+Ferries are very good and mostly bike-friendly, making them a great option for continuing your bike trip in Asia.

 Check our account of the ferry from Qingdao to Incheon